 The transmission line termination lets you use the pic programmer circuit at the end of a long cable - I am using a normal parallel cable ~6 feet long.
-If you want to know more about transmission line terminations then follow this link.

 When I first tried to use it I got all kinds of random results so it is worth adding the termination.

 The LM317 saves you needing an accurate bench power supply - you can use a dc power block - anything that supplies more than about 15V dc.
 If you don't use a 317 it's just too easy to accidentally apply the wrong voltage by turning the dial on a bench supply and frying your microchip.
 Using the 317 lets you put up to 35V into it (you shouldn't but you can).